Why take this course

 Minimum Entrance Requirements:

-- A National Senior Certificate or National Certificate (Vocational) with a minimum of 45% in English, or equivalent school-leaving qualification, OR
+- A National Senior Certificate with a minimum of 45% in English as certified by the Council for General and Further Education and Training (Umalusi).
+OR

 - A Senior Certificate (pre-2008) with a minimum overall D-aggregate (50%) with a minimum of 45% in English, or an equivalent school leaving certificate.
 OR